 This article will list all releases related to the popular skirmish wargame set in the same setting as Age of Sigmar: Warcry.
 It includes all Warcry Starter Sets, Books and Warband boxes that have been released.

 Please note that most of these releases are not available anymore, we will mention it when appropriate.
 But while you might not be able to get them in store, it might still be possible to get the items second hand.

 The Warcry Core Book

 The first and most important book that you need to play Warcry is of course the Core Book.
 This has been recently updated in the Heart of Ghur expansion.
 A previous version was available in the 2019 Core Starter Set and in the Catacombs release.
 This book is still relevant, so if you want to start playing Warcry, there’s no better place.

 Apart from the core rules and some interesting lore relevant to the shift of setting from Eighpoints to Ghur, it contains quests available to each Grand Alliance and updated rules for narrative campaigns.
-The old Core Books still contains relevant campaigns for 15 older warbands.
+The old Core Books still contains campaigns for older warbands using the old format.
 For more information on which campaigns your warband can play, you can check our Warcry quest overview article.

 Monsters and Mercenaries

 Monsters & Mercenaries was released later in 2019 adding to your narrative campaigns allies (heroes from other factions of the same grand alliance) and monsters (big monstrous beasts roaming in the Mortal Realms).
 Most of the content of this book has since been made redundant so it’s a safe book to disregard and not buy.

 At the end of 2019, and again in 2020 and in 2022 (released in February but it was branded 2021) was published the Tome of Champions.
 This is a collection of the latest information for the game, from updates for matched play tournaments, rules revision, new ways to play the game.